mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 The function **Hide visibility by folders** allows to save the configuration of the opacity.
 When active, the opacity of the individual layers is not displayed and cannot be changed.

+The function **Hide info** allows you to disable the FeatureInfo-function.
+Independently of the settings in the Layerset or source the FeatureInfo-function is no longer possible.

+The checkbox **Thematic layer** activates the thematic division of levels.
+The next section contains further explanation on how to configure the thematic layertree.

+The checkbox **Allow Reorder at TOC** controls whether layers may be freely rearranged using drag & drop in the layertree.

 .. figure:: ../../../figures/layertree/layertree_configuration_1_en.png
            :scale: 80
            :alt: Configuration of a simple Layertree in the content.

            Configuration of a simple Layertree in the content.

-By clicking on the folder icon of the Layertree **[1]** to the left of the instance, the embedded layers can be displayed.
+By clicking on the folder icon of the Layertree to the left of the instance, the embedded layers can be displayed.
 All layers that have been previously activated in the Layerset now appear in the list.

 .. figure:: ../../../figures/layertree/layertree_buttons.png
            :scale: 80